wgxcodersdc/organization/learning-resources/ruby-on-rails/study group_guide.md

 ##What if I've coded before but never in Ruby or Rails?

-Check out the bottom sections of our ROR guide (http://bit.ly/wwcrailsguide) for recommended courses on Ruby and Rails.
+Check out the ROR guide (http://bit.ly/wwcrailsguide) for recommended courses on Ruby and Rails.
 Help out others in the study group who are new to coding and may have questions about OOP, software architecture, etc.

 ##What if I'm an ROR pro?